What Is China Famous For? 21 Must-do Activities In China

 This Buddha is taller than the standing Buddha in Afghanistan by 17 meters making it the largest and tallest Buddha in the world.

 The statue overlooks the river that it was designed to appease.
 It's sculpted entirely from a stone cliff-face and is considered as one of the country`s must-visit attractions.

-The Giant Buddha is situated inside a bigger scenic park that is worth exploring.
+NOTE: The Giant Buddha is situated inside a bigger scenic park that is worth exploring.
 Allocate sufficient time in your itinerary to visit this location.